massimilianogoi/Stockfish/README.txt

 Author: massimilianogoi
 Date: Thu Aug 24 11:20:00 2019 +0200

-Added the global variables PolyBook polybook3 and Polybook polybook4 to polybook.cpp.

-Author: massimilianogoi
-Date: Thu Aug 24 11:20:00 2019 +0200

 Added nested if conditions to the condition if (Options["OwnBook"] && !Limits.infinite && !Limits.mate)
-so that it checks also the existence of a position on polybook3 and polybook4.
+so that it checks also the existence of a position on polybook3 and polybook4 in search.cpp.

 Author: protonspring
 Date: Sat Aug 24 08:21:30 2019 +0200